 Creating jobs for the people of this state has become a trademark of my administration, but building a future for the children of this state through quality education is my personal passion.

-Education is where we build our success, and this is how we're doing it.
+Education is where we build our success, and we're doing a lot of building these days.